railway7/Driver_sign/README.md

 Adapted Environment: Windows

-Wait for the plugin author to update, otherwise the verification code will not be recognized and passed.(2022.1.19)
+Wait for the plugin author's server to update, otherwise the verification code will not be recognized and passed.(2022.1.19)

 ```
 users = ["xxxxxx@163.com", "xxxxxxxx@qq.com"]